Staining Decks in Canada: Common Misconceptions

 To keep your deck looking perfect every year, we recommend staining it frequently, every year or two.

-Staining a deck is hard work, so if you’re not feeling up for the task, call the professionals at New Approach Painting — we’ll make your deck look like new.
+Staining decks is hard work, so if you’re not feeling up for the task, call the professionals at New Approach Painting — we’ll make your deck look like new.